DafidTheProphet/campaign/content/2. Mechanics/Cultivation System/Cultivation Progression.md

 - You may attack an additional time when taking the attack action.
 This stacks with existing extra attack class features.

 ## Inner Soul
-- Upon death, your soul dissociates from your body.
-Your soul takes the form of a small ghost.
-By default, you are invisible, but you may choose to reveal yourself.
+- Second Life: Upon death, your soul dissociates from your body, as if casting the astral projection spell.
+You may attempt to possess a body.
+If the owner is unwilling, they may attempt a CHA save vs. your cultivation DC to resist.
+Once you fail to possess a target, you may not attempt to possess the target again.
+If the target is willing, no save is necessary.
+Upon possession, you adopt their class levels and lose your own.
+In addition, you must rest for three days to regain your cultivation features.